 Before we move on to explain the features and benefits along with pros and cons of the popular PHP frameworks, here is a list for you to review.

-1. Laravel
+- Laravel

-2. Symfony
+- Symfony

-3. Yii 2
+- Yii 2

-4. CakePHP
+- CakePHP

-5. CodeIgniter
+- CodeIgniter

-6. Zend Framework (Laminas Project)
+- Zend Framework (Laminas Project)

-7. Phalcon
+- Phalcon

-8. Slim Framework
+- Slim Framework

-9. FuelPHP
+- FuelPHP

-10. PHPixie
+- PHPixie

 1- Laravel

 It is one of the top PHP frameworks known for its easy-to-understand syntax and reliable development tools.
 It follows the Model-View-Controller (MVC) architectural pattern, making it easy to organize and manage code.
-The key features of Laravel includes its eloquent ORM, blade templating engine, routing system, artisan CLI, security among others.

 The benefits that businesses gain by choosing Laravel for their web development are faster development as its clean syntax, built-in libraries, and powerful tools accelerate the development process.
 Moreover, it has a strong community that enables beginners and expert developers to learn and find solutions to their problems.
+Companies prefer to hire Laravel developers who are skilled and have expertise.

-Not only that but Laravel is highly scalable, and it stays to be seamless even when the traffic grows – your app will work just fine.
-As businesses continue to grow, scalability becomes a top preference and this is what Laravel offers.
+Not only that, but Laravel is highly scalable, and it stays to be seamless even when the traffic grows – your app will work just fine.
+As businesses continue to grow, scalability becomes a top preference, and this is what Laravel offers.

 Pros | Cons |